qutip/qutip/doc/guide/guide-tensor.rst

      [0.
 1. 0.
 0.]
      [1.
 0. 0.
 0.]]

-To create operators in a combined Hilbert space that only act only on a single component, we take the tensor product of the operator acting on the subspace of interest, with the identity operators corresponding to the components that are to be unchanged.
+To create operators in a combined Hilbert space that only act on a single component, we take the tensor product of the operator acting on the subspace of interest, with the identity operators corresponding to the components that are to be unchanged.
 For example, the operator that represents :math:`\sigma_z` on the first qubit in a two-qubit system, while leaving the second qubit unaffected:

 .. testcode:: [tensor]